-The Company maintains its cash in bank deposit accounts that, at times, may exceed federally-insured limits.
+The Company maintains its cash in bank deposit accounts that, at times, may exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
+Cash equivalents consist of highly liquid investments with original maturities of three months or less.